 What is hepatitis C?

 Hepatitis C is an infection of the liver that is caused by a virus.
-Hepatitis C is caused by a different virus than hepatitis A or hepatitis B. Hepatitis C is spread through contact with the blood of an infected person.
-Some people can have hepatitis C for years without feeling sick, or just experience minor symptoms.
+Hepatitis C is spread through contact with the blood of an infected person.
+Some people can have hepatitis C for years without feeling sick, or may just have minor symptoms.
 If the infection is not treated, it can cause the liver to swell and become inflamed.
 As the disease progresses, symptoms of liver damage may appear.

 What are the forms of hepatitis C?